 Trip Idea from Dubai

 A trip idea out from Dubai is to go and spend one or more days in Abu Dhabi.
-Read my blog post about how to make a bus trip to Abu Dhabi.
+Check our my post on how to make a bus trip to Abu Dhabi.